ojd2/web-crawl/README.md

 The parsing component of a web crawler is vital to its success.
 The parser usually implements the information retrieval algorithms for searching and traversing through HTML markup to find and locate specific content.

-Various information retrieval algorithms are more superior than the other in terms of execution and analysis, however, overall, they all help towards:
+Various information retrieval algorithms are more superior than the others in terms of execution and analysis, however, overall, they all help towards:

 	- Stop listing
 	- Stemming